AFC Wimbledon: League One Consolidation (2016-2020)

-Plough Lane
+Plough Lane (2020–present)

 In November 2020, the club moved to Plough Lane, a new stadium, only 250 yards away from the original Plough Lane, Wimbledon's home until 1991.
-The club played its first match at the new stadium on the evening of 3 November 2020; a 2–2 draw against Doncaster Rovers.
-The club's youth coach, Mark Robinson, replaced Hodges on 30 January 2021, after a run of poor results; Robinson turned the season around and the club avoided relegation on the second-last matchday.
-At the end of the 2021–22 season, Wimbledon were unable to avoid relegation from League One, finishing in 23rd position.
-Following relegation, Johnnie Jackson was appointed as the new manager.
-They earned promotion back to League One at the end of the 2024–25 season, defeating Walsall 1–0 in the play-off final.
+The club played its first match at the new stadium on the evening of 3 November 2020; a 2–2 draw against Doncaster Rovers, with the first goal at the ground being scored by Wimbledon striker Joe Pigott.
+The club's youth coach, Mark Robinson, replaced Hodges on 30 January 2021, with AFC Wimbledon sat in the relegation zone after a run of poor results; Robinson turned the season around and the club avoided relegation on the second-last matchday.